William Wallace (Jesuit): Life

 William Wallace was personally tutored by his father, an Evangelical minister.
-He attended Dublin University in 1882, received a degree in divinity, and sought ordination in the Anglican tradition at the age of 24.
+He attended Trinity College Dublin in 1882, received a degree in divinity, and sought ordination in the Anglican tradition at the age of 24.
 He took up parish work in the Midlands in England, but, after an illness, returned to Ireland to recuperate.
 Two years later, he decided to become a missionary with the Church Missionary Society, and was appointed to Krishnagar, West Bengal, in 1889.
 Disillusioned with the Christianity practiced by his fellow Anglicans, he left the Mission quarters and took up residence in a little hut in Krishnagar where he devoted himself to the study of Bengali and Gaudiya Vaisnavism.
 His life of simplicity and seeking endeared him to his Indian neighbours.
 His contact with Bengali Hindus led him to the opinion that Protestant spiritualty was inadequate to meet the needs of his deeply spiritual Vaisnava friends.

 After serving seven years in Bengal, he returned to Ireland on home leave.
 There he made a study of Catholic theology and spirituality, and became convinced that only Catholicism could provide him with the means of dialoguing with his Hindu associates, and that only Catholic spirituality was worth preaching to the Bengalis.
 Having been rejected by the Mill Hill Fathers, he requested admission to the Jesuit Order whose members were active in Bengal.
 He was accepted by the Belgian provincial and entered the novitiate on the 15 February 1898.
 Upon finishing the two years spiritual training in England, he arrived in Calcutta on 13 December 1901.

-He engaged in further studies in philosophy and theology at Shembaganur and St Mary’s, Kurseong before being appointed as a lecturer in English literature at St Xavier's College, Calcutta.
+He engaged in further studies in philosophy and theology at Shembaganur and St Mary's, Kurseong before being appointed as a lecturer in English literature at St Xavier's College, Calcutta.
 He was later sent to Darjeeling as lecturer and parish priest among the Anglo-Indians.
 It was at this time that he composed his autobiography, From Evangelical to Catholic by Way of the East, and also several works on Hindu philosophy and yoga.
 He wanted to make use of Indian philosophy to make an acceptable presentation of Christianity to the Hindus.
-With his health beginning to fail, he was transferred back to St Mary’s, Kurseong, in 1921.
+With his health beginning to fail, he was transferred back to St Mary's, Kurseong, in 1921.
 He died on 14 November 1922.